 What major life event is Mitch Robbins dealing with at the beginning of the film?

-Discover the awards and nominations received by City Slickers.
-Explore the history of City Slickers and its cast and crew.
+Discover all the awards and nominations received by City Slickers, from Oscars to film festival honors.
+Learn how City Slickers and its cast and crew have been recognized by critics and the industry alike.

 64th Academy Awards 1992